 Display is hard to see at an angle

 A functional microwave oven that will fit comfortably onto your kitchen countertop.
-It has an internal capacity of 0.9 cubic foot and will accommodate dishes that are 10.5 inches across.
 It’s great for preparing snacks and reheating food.
 The microwave is enclosed in a durable, black case.

 The handle is easy to grasp and allows you to open the oven quickly and simply.
 It has a basic operation so you won’t need to spend hours looking at a manual and the controls are rotary rather than digital.
 It will deliver 900 watts of cooking power and is ideal for people living alone or as a couple who have a kitchen with limited space.